openpreserve/jpylyzer/_posts/2017-08-17-Release-of-jpylyzer-1-18-0.md

 * The build process for building the Windows binaries has been simplified; Windows binaries can now be built under Linux using [Wine](https://www.winehq.org/) with no need for a dedicated Windows machine.

+* To avoid problems with relative imports for the different packaging methods, some modifications were made to the file and directory structure of the repo.

 * A bug that would cause *jpylyzer* to report an internal error for images with an Intellectual Property Box is now fixed.

 * Improved behaviour for codestream comments with binary content (patch by Adam Fritzler).